rinineha/myRetail/README.md

 This application uses Java 8 and Spring Framework 1.5.9 for backend Run 'mvn spring-boot:run' to launch application server  and starts on port `8080`

+# Before building the frontend, you must install Node as source or via packaged bundle
+# to install dependencies listed in package.json
+Run npm install

 # AngularFrontend Server
 Run '`cd angular-frontend`' to navigate to the frontend directory Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.